-In order to sell into the growing Indian defense market, in 2011 we entered into an agreement establishing a new joint venture with Amtek, a leading Indian industrial group, to market, manufacture and sell systems and solutions in India based on Enertec's technological and engineering capabilities.
-Amtek organized and is operating the joint venture entity.
-However, our investment is subject to the approval of the FIPB.
-We have submitted all necessary application materials and are awaiting the FIPB's approval of our application to acquire our ownership stake.
+In order to sell into the Indian defense market, in 2011, we entered into an agreement establishing a new joint venture with Amtek Defense Technologies Limited, or Amtek, a leading Indian industrial group, to market, manufacture and sell systems and solutions in India based on Enertec's technological and engineering capabilities.
 Management believes that the joint venture will enable us to deliver additional solutions to current and potential customers to satisfy their local procurement obligations in India that derive from their sales to Indian governmental entities.
 The joint venture also has the potential to create new sales opportunities in India and nearby markets.